wernerschuler/osTicket/README.md

   - Name: Supreme Admin
   - Permissions --> Tickets --> Check all boxes
   - Tasks --> Check all booxes
   - Knowledgebase --> Check Premade --> Save Changes

+- **Configure a department**
+  - Admin panel --> Agents --> Departments --> Add New Department
+  - Give the department a name
+  - Create the department with default settings